ddev/ddev-addon-template/README.md

 ```
 3. Go to `https://github.com/<user>/<repo>/actions/workflows/tests.yml`.

-4. Click the `Run workflow`- button and you will have the option to the select the branch to run the workflow from and activate `tmate` by checking the `Debug with tmate` checkbox for this run.
+4. Click the `Run workflow` button and you will have the option to select the branch to run the workflow from and activate `tmate` by checking the `Debug with tmate` checkbox for this run.

 ![tmate](images/gh-tmate.jpg)

-5. After the `workflow_dispatch`-event was triggered click the `All workflows`-link in the sidebar and then click the in progress workflow `tests`.
+5. After the `workflow_dispatch` event was triggered, click the `All workflows` link in the sidebar and then click the `tests` action in progress workflow.

 7. Pick one of the jobs in progress in the sidebar.